DaveMielke/NBP/b2g/doc/UserInterface/Navigation/keyboard.rst

 * If within a list then move up several elements.
 If the first element is already visible then move to it.

-* If within an input area then move up several lines.
-If the first line is already visible then move to it.
+* If within an input area then move up to the first line of the current paragraph.
+If already on the first line of a paragraph then move up to the first line of the previous paragraph.

 * If within a set of pages then move to the previous page.